dfamonteiro/blog/blog/content/posts/f1nigami.md

 }
 ```

-## Calculating scorigamis for 70 years of Formula 1
+## Calculating Scorigamis for 70 years of Formula 1

 Now that the finer details are figured out, we need to figure out how we're going to process 70 years of Grand Prix racing.
 I won't go through the technical quandaries today, but I'll give you the gist of it: I downloaded a data dump from the [Jolpica API](https://github.com/jolpica/jolpica-f1) and then developed a [python script](https://github.com/dfamonteiro/blog/blob/main/f1-scorigami/f1scorigami.py) that takes the information from this data dump, and creates a table that keeps track of the points scored by each each team for every Grand Prix, and the number of times that score has occurred for that team.